In order to ensure the safety of our guests, employees, and artifacts, we ask that you abide by the following museum policies.

 Additionally, we request that guests silence all cell phones and refrain from using them while in the galleries, so as not to disturb others.

-Pencil is the only medium allowed in the galleries.
+Due to the nature of our artifacts, pencil is the only medium allowed in the galleries.
 Complimentary pencils are available at Ticket Desk.

 For the safety and security of the museum, guests, staff, and the artifacts, all bags and parcels are subject to inspection by Security.
 Prohibited items include weapons, knives, box cutters, scissors, flammable liquids, permanent markers, and spray paint.
 Security may not allow guests to bring in other items if they deem said items hazardous.